 Paige Simmons has handled hundreds of civil cases, including commercial and residential landlord-tenant disputes and small claims disputes.
 She is Corporate Counsel for a national real estate company and before that founded a firm that provided counsel to local businesses, community associations and property owners.
-She has handled a wide range of cases from helping a veteran get his home back after being scammed to working with an Airbnb owner to remove a guest who refused to vacate to resolving disputes between homeowners over sewer line issues.
+She has handled a wide range of cases such as a veteran get his home back after being scammed, working with an Airbnb owner to remove a guest who refused to vacate, and disputes between homeowners over sewer line issues.
 She holds an undergraduate degree in business and a law degree from Case Western Reserve and is working on her Master’s in Public Administration at Johns Hopkins.
-She serves on the boards of the Chester County Women’s Commission (a subcommittee of the Chester County Commissioners’ office), The Barn at Springbrook Farm (serving special needs children), Friends Association (providing emergency shelter and services for families facing homelessness)medium;style=”color: #333333;”>She and her husband have two adult children and live in West Pikeland.
+She serves on the boards of the Chester County Women’s Commission (a subcommittee of the County Commissioners’ office), The Barn at Springbrook Farm (serving special needs children), Friends Association (providing emergency shelter and services for families facing homelessness).
+She and her husband have two adult children and live in West Pikeland.

 15-4-01 East Whiteland 3, 4, 5, 6, Tredyffrin M2, M3, M4, M7, W1, W2, W5, E3, E4, E5 (Dem zones 12, 13)